Updated: May 26

 Pink eye, or Acute Conjunctivitis, is a viral or bacterial infection of the mucus membranes that cover the white surface of the eyes and line the inside of the eyelids.
 Symptoms include eye pain, swelling of the eyelids, redness, light sensitivity, and a thick or gooey discharge.
 Pink eye normally affects only one eye initially but usually spreads to both eyes quickly.

-If you believe you have pink eye, contact your optometric physician immediately – don’t have one?
-You can find one here!
+If you believe you have pink eye, contact Savoy, Siegel and Desai immediately at 201-333-2768.
 If left untreated, pink eye can cause changes to the vision.

 Allergic Conjunctivitis is the inflammation of the same membranes due to irritants in our environment.
 Allergic conjunctivitis symptoms occur in both eyes and include redness, swelling of the eyelids, dark circles, watery discharge, contact lens intolerance – and most notably, ITCH.